4n54n/java_mysqlconnector/README.md

-created for those who stucked at the beginning, coz every pro was once a noob !
+🔰created for those who stucked at the beginning, coz every pro was once a noob !🔰

 https://www.oracle.com/java/technologies/javase-jdk-7-netbeans-downloads.html